zoetyu/workshop-ws-05-02-alt-frontend/README.md

 `@delete` refers to the name of the function that we just passed up from ToDoItem.
 See how it's coming together?

-We need to be able to create new items:
+We need to be able to create new items.
+Within methods of the `ToDo` file add: